RazviOverflow/razvioverflow.github.io/_microcorruption/reykjavik.md

 44d4:  e723           jne	#0x44a4 <enc+0x1e>
 44d6:  0b43           clr	r11
 ```
 Here we have some bytes arithmetic.
 It is taking bytes from `0x247c` and so on, *where bytes from 0x00 to 0xff haven been previously placed*.
-We can see it is also taking some bytes from  address `0x4472`.
-At that address lives the ASCII string *This is secure right?*.
+We can see it is also taking some bytes from  address `0x4472` at instruction `0x44b0`.
+At address `0x4472` lives the ASCII string *<gold>This is secure right?</gold>*.
 From `0x44a4` to `0x44d4` there is a loop that gets executed 256 times.
 All this code will be easier to understand at debugging time.
-It appreas, at a first glance, to be enrypting or obfuscating the previosuly inserted 256 bytes.
+It appears, at a first glance, to be enrypting or obfuscating the previosuly inserted 256 bytes.
 ```
 44d8:  0c4b           mov	r11, r12
 44da:  183c           jmp	#0x450c <enc+0x86>